 Healthy fundraising ideas for school

-Australia is facing an epidemic of obese and overweight children.
+Australia is facing an epidemic of obese and overweight children, which has more than doubled in the last twenty years.
 One way school communities can play a part in tackling this problem is by making the choice to fundraise in a healthy way.
 Instead of selling boxes of chocolates or lollies to raise money, choose an activity that encourages health and wellbeing.

 7 reasons for healthy fundraising: